English rugby referees learning French - Wayne Barnes

 English rugby referees are taking French lessons in order to improve their communication skills during games, says top official Wayne Barnes.

-There has been criticism by top players of some Six Nations officials only being able to speak in English.
+There has been criticism by players of some Six Nations referees only being able to speak in English.

 However, Barnes, 37, says RFU officials "want to be better communicators".